CSCRC-SCREED/QUT-ZSS-2023-SV/Datasets/Raw dataset (network traffic)/951/README.md

 2. **${\color{red}Four}$ attack configurations**:
    - **9511**: injecting SV packets with all recorded measurements at a 50ms heartbeat
    - **9512**: injecting SV packets with all recorded measurements at a 25ms heartbeat
-   - **9513**: injecting SV packets with the first 80 recorded measurements at a 50ms heartbeat
-   - **9514**: injecting SV packets with the first 40 recorded measurements at a 25ms heartbeat
+   - **9513**: injecting SV packets with the first half recorded measurements at a 25ms heartbeat

 <img src="https://github.com/CSCRC-SCREED/QUT-ZSS-2023-SV/blob/main/Datasets/PrimaryPlant.jpg" alt="" width="800" height="510" />